dice-project/DICE-Enhancement-FG/README.md

 # DICE Enhancement Tools: FG Module
 ==============

 The FG module of the DICE Enhancement Tool is a component to performance estimation and fitting of parameters of UML models annotated with the DICE profile.

-The tool is released as a linux binary.
+The tool is released as a linux binary, under the *bin/* folder.
 MATLAB sources are also included with the distribution.

 Please check out the [wiki](https://github.com/dice-project/DICE-Enhancement-FG/wiki) for installation and user manuals.